solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) Plutonic rocks now at the surface have been uncovered owing to denudation.
 The macro-crystalline nature is in itself a proof of slower cooling and therefore of a former deep-seated position.

 The condition of the nummulite shells of volcanic, intermediate and plutonic rocks naturally varies correspondingly.
 The nummulites of volcanic rocks will have a glassy ground-mass usually with innumerable small embedded crystals which to some extent map out the various structures of the shell.
-A plutonic nummulite, on the other hand, may be wholly formed of quartz or felspar, but usually of several little masses of minerals.
+A plutonic nummulite, on the other hand, may be wholly formed of quartz or feldspar, but usually of several little masses of minerals.

 A short description will now be given of the nummulitic features of a few typical examples of igneous rocks.